Arranging a funeral or cremation in California

 What is the average cost of a cremation in California?

-California is one of the states where the cremation rate is higher [7 out of 10 Californians choose cremation], this generally means that you can arrange a cremation at a lesser cost than in many other states.
+California is one of the states where cremation rates are higher [7 out of 10 Californians choose cremation].
+This generally means that you can arrange a cremation at a lesser cost than in many other states.
 California is one of only 2 states where ‘direct disposers’ are licensed.

 Los Angeles (323) 798-9055 Direct Cremation $750